Office Administrator jobs at Syracuse University - 68 jobs

 Position Summary

-The Division of Student Life is accepting applications for the Office Assistant 1 (NY HELPS) position within Counseling Services.
-In this role, you will perform office support and clerical functions to support the needs of the unit.
+The Division of Student Life is accepting applications for the Office Assistant 2 position within Residential Life.
+In this role you will be responsible for completing various administrative tasks for the unit.

 Our team recognizes the advantages diverse perspectives and backgrounds bring to the workplace.
 We are particularly interested in candidates who share this value and will work to achieve the university's goals of inclusive excellence.